G-Two/subarulink/README.md

 ## Home Assistant Integration

-There is a Home Assistant [custom component](https://github.com/G-Two/homeassistant-subaru) that uses this package and allows users to add MySubaru Connected Services integration to their Home Assistant instance.
+Home Assistant Core includes the [Subaru integration](https://www.home-assistant.io/integrations/subaru/) that uses this package.

-In addition, as of 2021.3, Home Assistant Core includes the [Subaru integration](https://www.home-assistant.io/integrations/subaru/) that uses this package.
-Due to the required incremental additions required by Home Assistant Core, only the sensor and lock platforms are supported at this time.
-Additional PRs are pending to add full functionality.
-Users that desire the most recent features should continue using the custom component.
+In addition, there is a Home Assistant [custom component](https://github.com/G-Two/homeassistant-subaru) that may be installed with HACS.
+The custom component is used to develop new features before being added to Home Assistant Core.
+Users that desire the most recent features should use the custom component.

 ## Standalone Installation
 To use this module's included standalone console application, install from PyPI with the `cli` extra (this pulls in the additional dependencies the console application requires):